Chandankiyari

 Chandnakiyari is a suburb in Bokaro, Jharkhand, India.
 It is a village in the Chandankiyari CD block in the Chas subdivision of the Bokaro district in the Indian state of Jharkhand.
 It is planned to be a part of Greater Bokaro.
 It is also a major industrial hub and houses several companies of Bokaro.
-It is under the region of Chas municipal corporation.
+It is under the region of the Chas municipal corporation.